Please screenshot this page and send it to info@mim-essay.com

 Conclusion

-GATE vs GRE both need an ample amount of time for preparation, and both can be cracked if you are persistent enough.
-They are considered to be the most written exams by Indians.
+GATE and GRE both require ample preparation time, but both can be cracked if you are persistent enough.
+Indians consider them to be the most written exams.
 Both exams are worth a try and would be a life-changing opportunity for students.
 So, to all students out there, remember to follow your dream and choose what’s right for you.

 Is GRE harder than GATE?